 In order to find this cache you will need a picture at this location and to answer a question.
 You must physically visit this location to log this cache.
 Please follow the following instructions at the location:

 1. Take a photograph of Bath Abbey including your GPS in the photo (do not use a photo which includes the answer to the following question).

 2. Find out the answer to this question: what is the text of a plaque which commemorates the coronation of King Edgar?
 Note that if there is builders hoarding (boards) obscuring the plaque then you can find the text regarding the first king which is on the hoarding next to the bus stop.

 When you wish to log a find for this cache then please follow the following instructions:

 1. Send us your answer to the above question.
-To do this, click the link for our name above “The Wombles” and then the link marked “Send message”.
+To do this in the app then click “log” and then “send answers”, or in the website click the link for our name above “The Wombles” and then the link marked “Send message”.
 Type your answer, tick the box marked “I want to send my email address along with this message.” and then send email.

 2. Now log your find.
 Don’t wait for an answer to your email.
 We will only contact you if your answer is wrong.

 3. Ideally upload your picture.
 Once you have typed your log and clicked the link marked “log my find” then you will get a new page including your log and a link “upload image”.
 Follow the instructions and upload your photo.